Krasen007/SearchPopup/API_KEY_SETUP.md

 The Search Popup extension now supports CoinGecko API keys for improved reliability and performance when converting currencies and cryptocurrencies.

+## Recent Fix: Currency Conversion Accuracy

+**Issue Fixed**: Currency conversions to BGN (and other preferred currencies) now show correct exchange rates.

+**What was wrong**: The previous implementation was using Bitcoin-relative exchange rates incorrectly, causing inaccurate currency conversions.

+**What was fixed**:
+- Updated to use Bitcoin prices in multiple currencies to calculate proper cross-exchange rates
+- Fixed conversion logic to properly convert between any two fiat currencies
+- Ensured rates are calculated relative to USD as an intermediate currency for accuracy

 ## Why Use an API Key?

 - **Better Reliability**: Direct API access without proxy limitations